codeborne/klite/TUTORIAL.md

   }
 ```

-You can now get the json response using `http://localhost:8080/html/klite`.
+You can now get the HTML response using `http://localhost:8080/html/klite`.

 Note the `+` before `path("name")`.
 This is a special operator to escape HTML characters in the string, import it from `klite.html.unaryPlus`.